ayush461/Movie-Gallery/README.md

 The application also allows to search for movies, TV shows, cast, etc.
 The app uses `React` with `Redux` for state management. `TMDB API` is used to fetch data.

+It provides all the latest updates of any movie or star-cast you,require of any particular movie.

 ## Build Setup